PEXANE2/azure-docs.tr-tr/articles/virtual-machines/windows/disk-encryption.md

 ```

-#### <a name="encrypt-existing-unattached-managed-disks"></a>Mevcut eklenmemiş yönetilen diskleri şifreleyin
+#### <a name="encrypt-existing-unattached-managed-disks"></a>Varolan eklenmemiş yönetilen diskleri şifreleme

-Mevcut disklerinizin aşağıdaki betiği kullanarak şifrelemeniz için çalışan bir VM 'ye bağlı olmaması gerekir:
+Aşağıdaki komut dosyasını kullanarak şifrelemeniz için varolan diskleriniz çalışan bir VM'ye eklenmemelidir:

 ```PowerShell
 $rgName = "yourResourceGroupName"